CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

 # Chapter 1: Procedures

-Here are the relevant lectures related to this chapter, youtube links.
+Here are the relevant lectures related to this chapter, YouTube links.
+These will be available in all of the chapters.

 - [Lecture 1A](https://www.youtube.com/watch?v=eJeMOEiHv8c)
 - [Lecture 1B](https://www.youtube.com/watch?v=-J_xL4IGhJA&list=PLE18841CABEA24090&index=1)